Data Protection Privacy Notice for users of the ACS

 Liaison and correspondence

 If you have agreed to us communicating with someone outside the Service about you, we will agree with you first what information can be discussed.
-If we are writing to someone outside the Service on your behalf, we will normally offer you the chance to approve the letter before it is sent.
+If we are writing to someone outside the Service on your behalf, we will normally offer you the chance to approve the wording before it is sent.
 Sometimes, we will ask you to complete a disclosure authorisation form if we are dealing with an external agency on your behalf.

 Codes of ethics